scrapinghub/spidermon/docs/source/getting-started.rst

 -------------------

-Receiving fail notification in the logs may be helpful during the development but not so usefull when you are running a huge number of spiders, so you can define actions to be performed when your spider start or finishes (with or without failures).
+Receiving fail notification in the logs may be helpful during the development but not so useful when you are running a huge number of spiders, so you can define actions to be performed when your spider start or finishes (with or without failures).

 Spidermon has some built-in actions but you are free to define your own.